William Kidd (composer)

 William "Bill" Kidd is an American musician, conductor, composer, and orchestrator.
-He has worked on many television shows and feature films, including Lois & Clark: The New Adventures of Superman, Left Behind, Muhammad: The Last Prophet and Return to Lonesome Dove.
+He has worked on many television shows and feature films, including Lois & Clark: The New Adventures of Superman, Left Behind, Muhammad: The Last Prophet, Passenger 57 and Return to Lonesome Dove.

 Kidd's work is also featured on the official soundtrack album of the theme park Islands of Adventure.